-This incredible boardwalk is just an hour away from Toronto
+This incredible boardwalk is just two hours from Toronto

 Located about an hour away from Toronto along the Niagara River, White Water Walk is one of a handful of attractions in the area that dispenses with kitsch and focuses on the natural wonder that is Niagara's topography.

-Being down river from the Falls and the zoo that is Clifton Hill also helps to separate White Water Walk from many of the worst tourist traps in a city that's full of them.
+Being down river from the Falls and Clifton Hill also helps to separate White Water Walk from many of the worst tourist traps in a city that's full of them.
 The idea here is simple: to marvel at the grandeur of the waterway up-close.

-As far as the experiences goes, you'll descend down down the gorge in a elevator before walking through a rather cool-looking tunnel that ultimately leads to the riverside walkway.
+As far as the experiences goes, you'll descend down into the gorge in an elevator before walking through a rather cool-looking tunnel that ultimately leads to the riverside walkway.

-The boardwalk itself is about 400 metres long with multiple viewing platforms that jut out towards the fast-moving water.
+The boardwalk itself is about 400 metres long, with multiple viewing platforms that jut out towards the fast-moving water.
 Don't expect an epic hike; rather, dwell a little and take in the spectacular view without rushing.
 It's all self-guided, so you can take your time.

 You'll have to compete with selfie-takers at the viewing platforms, but the view is pretty spectacular, especially when you come near the Niagara Falls Whirlpool Bridge to the US, which provides a sense of scale in the background.